canonical/microceph/docs/tutorial/get-started.rst

 .. caution::

-    Failing to set this option may lead undesired upgrades which can be fatal to your deployed cluster.

-    All subsequent MicroCeph upgrades must, then, be done manually.
+    Failing to set this option may result in unintended upgrades, which could critically impact your deployed cluster.
+To prevent this, all subsequent MicroCeph upgrades must be performed manually.

 Initialise your cluster
 -----------------------